 New construction has historically been a major part of the Colorado Springs real estate market, sometimes as much as 1/3 of the market.
-In our own practice, even in 2009, 30.7% of our buyers selected new construction.
 In addition to the ‘spec’ homes that builders have historically made a part of our inventory, ‘pre-sale’ homes that are built to buyer specifications are a very important to the market.
-With the recent recession, home building activity is way down, particularly for high end custom homes, but some of the ‘volume’ builders are still doing fairly well.
 New construction is not available as an option in many areas of town, because of the availability (or cost) of build-able land.
 New construction is most prevalent in the South, East, and Northern areas of town.
-In general, new construction starts in the $180′s in even the most affordable areas, and more commonly in the low $200′s.
+In general, new construction starts in the $400s in even the most affordable areas, and more commonly in the low $500’s.
 In our current environment, new construction is generally the best option for buyers if:

 - Only a new home will do the job.
 This is often the case for people who have always lived in new homes, and even a recently built re-sale home often just won’t cut it.